 Study Species

-Carduus nutans L. (“musk thistle” or “nodding thistle”) and C. acanthoides L. (“plumeless thistle”) are two closely-related invasive thistles in the Asteraceae family.
+Carduus nutans L. (“musk thistle” or “nodding thistle”) and Carduus acanthoides L. (“plumeless thistle”) are two closely-related invasive thistles in the Asteraceae family.
 Both species germinate in autumn or spring and bolt in the early summer (Zhang et al. 2012), reproduce exclusively by seed, and have monocarpic perennial life cycles that have been demonstrated (for C. nutans) to shift from biennial towards annual under warming conditions (Keller and Shea 2021).
 While sharing similar life histories, the two species display significant morphological differences in dispersal-related characteristics such as number of flower heads, flower head size, number of seeds produced per flower head, and distribution of flower heads across an individual (Desrochers et al. 1988).
 These invasive thistles have high reproductive potential and are a considerable agricultural pest since they thrive in pastures, are unpalatable to most grazers, and decrease pasture productivity (Trumble and Kok 1982).
 In addition to pastures, these thistles occur in other highly disturbed areas such as drainages and roadsides.
 Both species can be found across the U.S. (Allen and Shea 2006), and are listed as noxious weeds in several states (Skinner et al. 2000).

 Wind serves as the primary dispersal vector in both C. nutans and C. acanthoides.
 Seeds of both species display a prominent pappus that, when remaining attached to the achene, increases hang time and makes it possible for seeds to be carried at long distances; Skarpaas and Shea (2007) detected seeds travelling away from their parent plants at distances up to 96 m for C. nutans and 16 m for C. acanthoides, though longer distances are likely possible in extreme wind events.
 The achenes and pappi of both species differ in size; C. nutans seeds are on average larger than those of C. acanthoides (Skarpaas et al. 2011), and there is between- and within-species variation in plume loading and plume density that generates variation in seed terminal velocity.
 Dispersal of these seeds also extends beyond wind, with paths of secondary dispersal possible after seeds have hit the ground.
 Seeds from both species contain elaiosomes that are thought to play a role in ant-mediated dispersal (Pemberton and Irving 1990), and have been documented to be moved by insects and small mammals (Jongejans et al. 2015).
 Here, we focus exclusively on wind-driven primary dispersal.